victorgan/victorgan.github.io/_posts/2020-12-21-canonical-folders.markdown

 This system imposes one strict, draconian rule, and restricts nothing else.
 The design has four primary benefits.

 - Folders feel curated.
 It makes a folder feel *intentionally designed* and part of a system, instead of a mishmash of one-offs and ad-hoc names.
 - It constrains you to max 10 folders per level.
 This enforces you to keep the number of folders per level limited to a human's working memory capacity.
-Each folder feels importantbecause of this imposed scarcity.
+Each folder feels important because of this imposed scarcity.
 - It lets you control ordering.
 This avoids ad-hoc alphabetical ordering and makes you *intentionally choose* an appropriate ordering.
 - It's self-evident.
 It orders ten or less things.
 You don't need an explicit explanation of the system.
 It's more affordant than two digits or high unicode characters that need additional explaining.
 It's simple, not intimidating, and aesthetically pretty, which will make you care about adhering to it.